vismaosscomponents/terraform-wrapper/README.md

 * create a file named ``terraform.version`` on the root of your repo, or in a stack to use that version for a single stack
 * file should contain ``0.12`` or ``0.14`` to select the version

+# Extra credentials

+If you need to pass variables containing credentials, you can add a file named ``terraform.tfvars`` at the root of your repository.
+This file should be excluded from source control.
+It will be loaded during ``plan/apply/validate/destroy/import/refresh`` commands.

 # Unsupported terraform functions

     console